Q: What is RDS Proxy?

 Q: Does RDS Proxy support Aurora Multi-Master?

 Yes.
-RDS Proxy will direct traffic to one of the master instances in an Aurora Multi-Master cluster and enable customers to achieve high write availability by diverting connection to another master node if the primary master node fails.
+RDS Proxy will direct traffic to one of the primary instances in an Aurora Multi-Master cluster and enable customers to achieve high write availability by diverting connection to another primary node if the first primary node fails.

 Q: Does Amazon RDS Proxy offer a Service Level Agreement (SLA)?